kalenjordan/magerun-addons/README.md

 Note: I should mention that the URL parsing to generate the URLs needs work.
 It supports either a URL ending in .com or a URL relative to the base (.e.g. {{base_url}}skin).

+### Create dummy order ###

+This is very experimental and has some defaults in it such as the default billing address for a customer that aren't very international-friendly.

+    $ mr order:create:dummy

+It picks a random customer, random product, and a random order creation date up to two years ago from the present time, and creates an order.